 Everybody knows that blue whales are the largest animals to have ever existed on the planet, so no scoring of big WOW points with this fact.
 But not everyone knows that a blue whale’s tongue is roughly the size and weight of a full-grown elephant, so impress them with that tidbit of info instead.

-Finback whales, a member of the baleen whales which includes humpbacks, pee the equivalent of 3 bathtubs, every single day.
+Finback whales, a member of the baleen whale family, which includes humpbacks, pee the equivalent of 3 bathtubs, every single day.
+It makes sense for such a large animal, but still!

 Carrying any post-Christmas-splurge weight?
 Then console yourself with the knowledge that you’re not a baby blue whale.
-They can put on almost 4kgs an HOUR until they’re about 8 months old.
+One of our fav fun facts about whales is how fast they grow—amazingly, they can put on almost 4kgs an HOUR until they’re about 8 months old.
 And that’s not even during special celebrations.

 If you wanted to, you could fit three boxes of beer through the blowhole of a blue whale.
 Or drive three long-haul buses inside its mouth, or comfortably crawl on all fours through its arteries.
 But only if you wanted to.